How Libraries Can Demonstrate the Impact of Community Health Programs

 • Improved understanding of health topics

-• Greater awareness of local health resources
+• Greater awareness of local resources

 Step 4: Use a Simple Logic Model

-A basic logic model maps: Activities → Outputs → Outcomes
+Activities → Outputs → Outcomes

 Step 5: Tell the Program Story

-Libraries can demonstrate impact by sharing:
+Libraries can demonstrate impact through:

 • Participant feedback

-• Community partnerships
+• Community testimonials

 • Real examples of how patrons benefited